mohammadasim98/scenetok/docs/KNOWN_BUGS.md

 )
 ```

 Normally the correct value should be `temporal_downsample=4` for both VideoDCAE and WanVAE, but the model we trained for WanVAE has `temporal_downsample=1`.
+This should not impact the downstream camera controlled rendering, since only the order of channels are different before applying MLP projection.
 The following configs are affected by this bug, (same as in [2](#2-incorrect-scaling-factor-for-context))

 ```bash
 scenetok_va-wan_shift4_dl3dv_finetuned